jacobRidenour/LiveSplitStats/README.md

 Reports some information and statistics gleaned from [LiveSplit](http://livesplit.org/) split (.lss) files.
 Only accounts for RTA (for now).

-Once a file is read, you are presented with 4 options:
+Once a file is read, the script will:

-1. Print all the parsed information to the console
+1. Create a folder in the parent directory of the script to store the results.
-2. Print all the parsed information to the console and a .txt file
+2. Write all the parsed information to a .txt file
-3. Display graphs showing various statistics (changes over time, segment times in PB ala splits.io)
+3. Output graphs showing various statistics (std deviation, above average rate, segment duration over time)
-4. Export segment times (in seconds) to a .csv
+4. (TODO) Export segment times (in seconds) to a .csv
-    * Option to include PB segment times, gold segment times, or both

 Parsed information
 * Game Name